Department website: https://mediaandcommunications.wvu.edu

 Academic Minors

-Students pursuing the advertising and public relations or journalism major must complete an officially sanctioned minor outside the School of Media and Communications.
-However, students may pursue the sport communication minor, which is offered jointly by the School of Media and Communications and the College of Applied Human Sciences, or the interactive media design minor within the College of Creative Arts and Media.
-Students in the School of Media and Communications may add a second minor in event planning or strategic social media; however, these minors will not fulfill the requirement of having a minor outside of the School.
+Students pursuing the advertising and public relations, journalism or sports and adventure media majors must complete an officially sanctioned minor outside the School of Media and Communications.
 Students completing a dual-degree are exempt from the requirement to complete a minor.
 Students should consult their advisor before starting a minor, as many minors require at least four semesters to complete.
 The minor will also fulfill the University's GEF 8 requirement.

 Full-Time Load